dawn-boy/obsidian-notes/Tech/Networking.md

 		3. ICMP is commonly used as a quick way to troubleshoot network connectivity and latency by issuing the "ping" command In TCP/IP model, **ICMP occurs at the network layer**
 - security protocols
+	- provides encryption for the data in transit.
 	These protocols ensures that the data is sent and recieved securely over the network.
 They uses encryption algorithms to achieve this.
 	- Hypertext Transfer Protocol Secure (HTTPS)
 		1. provides a secure method of communication between clients and servers.